-Staff's Response: The Planning Commission's staff report attached as Exhibit H contained an extensive analysis of how the proposed new fence segments comply with the County's Local Coastal Program (LCP).
-In fact, with regard to Policy 10.29, staff recommended a modification of the proposed project that would require access to Marine Walk be maintained.
-This modification was approved by the Planning Commission with the agreement of the applicant.
-In approving the project, the Planning Commission concluded that the proposal does comply with the County's LCP.
+Staff's Response: The Planning Commission's staff report contained an extensive analysis of how the proposed new fence segments comply with the County's Local Coastal Program (LCP).
+As stated in the Project Proposal section above, the applicant's proposed new fence location will not inhibit access to the Marine Walk pathway.
+The proposed fence location complies with Policy 10.29.
+In approving the previous proposed fence location, the Planning Commission concluded that the proposal does comply with the County's LCP.